hoj-senna/ashen-aetna/text/002_Beginnings.md

 }
 ```
 What's with the unsafe?
 Isn't unsafe bad?
 Well, no. Unsafe means that the Rust compiler does not give any guarantees about the code in here.
 And here,
 of course, it can't: After all, we're using some external (C++) library.
-Rule of thumb: There will be an "unsafe" whenever we actually call Vulkan
+Rule of thumb: There will be an `unsafe` whenever we actually call Vulkan
 functions.
 Next problem: The entry creation can fail (therefore, entry is actually a Result, and we cannot call `entry.create_instance`), and so can
 instance creation; we better adjust our main():